Urban Design and Architecture Awards

 The biennial Urban Design and Architecture Awards recognize and celebrate excellence in the design of our urban environment.

-A high quality urban environment contributes to economic and social benefits, improves the image of the City, and creates a sense of pride.
-A well designed city is integral to developing a vibrant and sustainable community with a high quality of life.
+A high-quality urban environment contributes to economic and social benefits, improves the image of the City, and creates a sense of pride.
+A well-designed city is integral to developing a vibrant and sustainable community with a high quality of life.
+Sustainable urban design and architecture aim to minimize the negative impact of human activities on the environment while also improving the quality of life for the people who live and work in these spaces.
+This involves incorporating principles such as energy efficiency, waste reduction, using renewable resources, and preserving green spaces into the design process.

 Architects, urban designers, planners, landscape architects, owners, developers, contractors, engineers, students, etc. are invited and encouraged to submit exceptional urban design projects that represent visionary thinking in Hamilton.
 The submissions should include high quality, innovative and human-scaled projects.